nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 - `add-et n/asd t/qwe` adds the event titled asd in the bucket list to the itinerary of the trip with the title qwe

 ### Removing events from trips: `delete-et`
-Remove the specified event from the specified trip to the bucket list.
+Remove the specified event from the specified trip.
+The event will then be returned to the bucket list.

 Format: `delete-et n/EVENT NAME t/TRIP NAME`
 - Remove the event with the specified event titled EVENT NAME from the specified trip titled TRIP NAME